boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 + [Useful blog for Azure DKIM debugging](https://dirteam.com/bas/2020/08/17/field-notes-dkim-and-missing-selector-records/).

 ## Phishing Operator Setup
-In this section we will setup Windows 10 Virtual Machines (VMs) for Red Team Operators, install the desktop Outlook Client on the Operators VMs using the Office 365 trials, enable powershell scripts, install the [AADInternals](https://o365blog.com/aadinternals/) powershell module, install the [TokenTactics](https://github.com/rvrsh3ll/TokenTactics) powershell module, and install the [AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread/?view=azureadps-2.0) powershell module.
+In this section we will setup Windows 10 Virtual Machines (VMs) for Red Team Operators, install the desktop Outlook Client on the Operators VMs using the Office 365 trials, enable PowerShell scripts, install the [AADInternals](https://o365blog.com/aadinternals/) PowerShell module, install the [TokenTactics](https://github.com/rvrsh3ll/TokenTactics) PowerShell module, and install the [AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread/?view=azureadps-2.0) PowerShell module.

-### Windows 10 Virtual Machine Setup
+### Windows 10 VM Setup
-We will need a powershell environment to run the AADInternals, TokenTactics, and AzureAD powershell modules.
-Sometimes I use [macOS powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7.1) which runs TokenTactics fine.
-Although I have ran into issues running other modules, as some require DLLs.
+We will need a PowerShell environment to run the AADInternals, TokenTactics, and AzureAD PowerShell modules.
+Sometimes I use [macOS PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7.1) which runs TokenTactics fine, but we may run into issues with PowerShell modules that have DLL dependencies.

 For sending the phishing emails, a windows environment is optional.
 For HTML&CSS emails, we recommend sending from the Windows Outlook desktop client if the target is a Windows shop that uses Outlook internally.
 Sending HTML&CSS emails from macOS clients to targets with Windows email clients has had mixed results.